robinovitch61/the-leo-zone/content/posts/the-giving-pledge.md

 Today, I signed the [Giving What We Can Pledge](https://www.givingwhatwecan.org/pledge/) to donate at minimum 10% of my pre-tax income to effective causes.
 I'll be donating to [GiveWell's Maximum Impact Fund](https://www.givewell.org/maximum-impact-fund) for the forseeable future, as I trust this organization to funnel cash to the desired possibly-boring but highly effective causes I'd like to target.

-I encourage others who find themselves fortunate enough to do this without serious detriment to their well-being to do so as well.
-Strategies for increasing giving could include something like:
+I encourage others who find themselves fortunate enough to do this without serious detriment to their well-being to take the pledge as well.
+If you're uncomfortable with jumping right to 10%, strategies for increasing giving incrementally include:
-* Take the [Try Giving](https://app.effectivealtruism.org/pledge/take?pledgeType=trygiving) pledge, committing to a minimum of 1% of your pre-tax salary given to effective charities.
+* Start with the [Try Giving](https://app.effectivealtruism.org/pledge/take?pledgeType=trygiving) pledge, committing to a minimum of 1% of your pre-tax salary given to effective charities.
-* Commit something like 20-50% of your future raises/increased earnings to effective charities, up until you exceed 10% of your (future, increased) pre-tax income.
+* Commit something like 20-50% of your future raises/increased earnings to effective charities, up until you meet 10% of your (future, increased) pre-tax income.

 I also encourage others to talk about giving habits more with others in similar positions.
-If you get only one other person excited about giving, you may have doubled your own impact as well as pointed them towards a more rich, fulfilling life.
+If you get only one other person excited about giving, you may have doubled your own impact as well as pointed them in the direction of a more rich, fulfilling life.